Probiotics Market

 Supply Side of the Market

-According to our analysis, the North American probiotics market is the largest supplier in the world, accounting for over 30% of the global market share.
+According to our analysis, the North American market for probiotics is the largest supplier in the world, accounting for over 30% of the global market share.
 In North America, the probiotics market is mostly concentrated in the United States.
 Danone, Procter & Gamble, Nestlé, Yakult Honsha, and Lallemand are some of the top probiotics suppliers in the US.

 The largest market in North America is in the United States, followed by Canada.
 In North America, 30 billion CFUs of probiotics are consumed on average per day.
 With more than 25% of the global market share, the

-European probiotics market is the second largest in the world.
+European market for probiotics is the second largest in the world.
 The largest market in Europe is in Germany, followed by France.
 Around 25 billion CFUs of probiotics are consumed on a daily basis in Europe.
 Probiotic consumption varies widely from country to country.
 This is caused by a variety of factors, including the level of probiotic awareness, the accessibility of probiotic products, and probiotic cultural views.

-Global Probiotics Market is Segmented as Below:
+Global probiotics market is Segmented as Below:

 By Ingredient: